Okmeque1/software/Programs.md

 [WinBatch360 AIO Software.bat](https://github.com/Okmeque1/software/blob/main/Batch%26CMD/Utilities/WinBatch360%20AIO%20Software.bat) : Includes functions such as UAC bypass and command flag switches and to top it all off you have an option to start a browser with lots of compatability command switches.

-[MAS_1.5 Folder](https://github.com/Okmeque1/software/tree/main/Batch%26CMD/Utilities/MAS_1.5) : I didn't make it, my advice is just use the AIO version unless it ain't working.
-For the seperate file versions you figure it out cuz you have a brain.